 Even the most advanced cyber security technologies may be thwarted or evaded as cyber criminals continue to evolve their tactics daily.
 For this reason, we highly recommend businesses amplify their reconnaissance efforts through regularly conducted human-led Compromise Assessments.

 During a Compromise Assessment, our threat hunting specialists perform an inside-out investigative sweep of your cyber terrain for any signs of compromise including dormant, active, or past attacks that other tools may have missed.
-We use a continuously updated library of thousands of proprietary queries to search for malware on the network and assess the overall security posture of the organization.
+We use a continuously updated library of thousands of proprietary queries to search for malware on the network and assess the overall security posture of the organisation.
 We also scrape the Dark Web for leaked information and hacker forum chatter about the company that may indicate an existing compromise or foreshadow an upcoming attack.

 The human-led, tech-enhanced, and comprehensive nature of Blackpanda’s compromise assessments means that our specialists form a deep understanding of your environment and overall security posture in the process.

-We recommend organizations conduct Compromise Assessments at least quarterly, if not weekly or daily, depending on your risk tolerance.
-By regularly checking internal systems for vulnerabilities and early signs of attacks, our team will come to know an environment like the back of their hand—facilitating faster and more effective response to attacks on your organization and also stamping out early problems before they reach their final form.
+We recommend organisations conduct Compromise Assessments at least quarterly, if not weekly or daily, depending on your risk tolerance.
+By regularly checking internal systems for vulnerabilities and early signs of attacks, our team will come to know an environment like the back of their hand—facilitating faster and more effective response to attacks on your organisation and also stamping out early problems before they reach their final form.

 Regular Drills | IR Planning and Tabletop Exercises